 This session is sponsored by IBM.

 Animesh Singh is a senior technical staff member (STSM) and program director for IBM Watson and Cloud Platform, where he leads machine learning and deep learning initiatives on IBM Cloud and works with communities and customers to design and implement deep learning, machine learning, and cloud computing frameworks.
 He has a proven track record of driving design and implementation of private and public cloud solutions from concept to production.
 Animesh has worked on cutting-edge projects for IBM enterprise customers in the telco, banking, and healthcare industries, particularly focusing on cloud and virtualization technologies, and led the design and development first IBM public cloud offering.

 Atin Sood is a technical lead at IBM’s Watson Studio.
 For the last 10+ years, Atin has been leading technical teams across IBM focusing on scalable distributed systems and scalable machine learning problems.

 Tommy Li is a software developer at IBM focusing on cloud, container, and infrastructure technology.
-He’s worked on various developer journeys, which provide use cases on cloud-computing solutions, such as Kubernetes, microservices, and hybrid cloud deployments.
+He’s worked on various developer journeys that provide use cases on cloud-computing solutions, such as Kubernetes, microservices, and hybrid cloud deployments.
 He’s passionate about machine learning and big data.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org